jordanmorris/RevealDown/README.md

 -----------------------------------------
 - Rewrite it in a functional language.
 It turns out the task is more suited to that.
 - Parse based on actual XML elements instead of line-by-line.
-- Better application of solid principles.
+- Better application of SOLID principles.